Shayne Graham: 2007 season

+2008 season

+In 2008, Graham went 21-of-24, (87.5%).

+2009 season

-Graham finished the 2008 season with an 87.5 field goal percentage, going 21-of-24.
-In 2009, Graham went 23-of-28 in the regular season, his lowest percentage — 82.1 — in his Bengals career.
+In 2009, Graham went 23-of-28 in the regular season, his lowest percentage, 82.1, in his Bengals career.
 In the Wild Card playoffs on January 9, 2010, Graham missed two field goals in the Bengals' 24–14 loss to the New York Jets, including a 28-yard attempt that would have cut the score to 24–17 late in the fourth quarter.
 After the game, Marvin Lewis commented on Graham's missed field goals stating "It is a shame, and it killed us.
 Unfortunately kicking is mostly a one-man operation.
 I know Shayne feels worse about it than anyone.
 Those points obviously make a big difference."

 He was not re-signed as an unrestricted free agent following the 2009 season.

 Baltimore Ravens (first stint)

-In June 2010, Graham signed a 1-year-deal with the Baltimore Ravens worth up to $2.5 million.
+In June 2010, Graham signed a one-year contract with the Baltimore Ravens worth up to $2.5 million.
 Graham was released during final cuts before the season started in favor of Billy Cundiff.